-4.3.
+5.3.
 Distribution Policy Enforcement

-Note the steps are to be skipped if the corresponding URI Signing information elements are not in the Signed URI.
+Note the associated steps are to be skipped if the corresponding URI Signing Information Elements are not in the received URI Signing Package.
 The absence of a given Enforcement Information Element indicates enforcement of its purpose is not necessary in the CSP's distribution policy.
+The exception is the Path Pattern Information Element, which is mandatory for Signed Tokens.

 - If the "CIP" information element exists, validate that the request came from the same IP address as indicated in the "CIP" information element.
-If the IP address is incorrect, then the request is denied. - If the "ET" information element exists, validate that the request arrived before expiration time based on the "ET" information element.
-If the time expired, then the request is denied.
+If the IP address is incorrect, the request is denied. - If the "ET" information element exists, validate that the request arrived before expiration time based on the "ET" information element.
+If the time expired, the request is denied.